How to self-recover assets?

 3. Recovery of BTC Segregated Witness Assets

-Ownbit supports Legacy, SegWit Compatible and Native (1 address, 3 address, bc1 address).
+Ownbit supports Legacy, SegWit Compatible and Native (address 1, address 3 and address bc1 respectively).
 Other mainstream wallets generally only support one of them, so please confirm the type of address you use before importing.
-In Ownbit, their address generation paths conform to the BIP44, BIP49, and BIP84 standards, respectively.
+In Ownbit, their address generation paths conform to the BIP44, BIP49, and BIP84 standards, respectively (Detailed path can be found in Wallet management -> Export (Ext)Public Key).

 4. Recovery of BCH/BSV assets